trwnh/quasselclient-qss-materia-dark/README.md

 # quasselclient-qss
-custom theming for quassel client app
+custom theming for quassel client app.

+copy it to quassel/styles/custom.qss